 The people in the room participating in the training will have the chance to connect with their peers and learn from one another.
 Discussions allow participants to build relationships and come together as a team.
 Knowing who will be in attendance is crucial so you can understand the best way to reach each person.

 It’s hard to engage an entire football stadium full of people.
 Maximum engagement happens when enough people are in the room to spark meaningful discussions.
 On the flip side, engagement struggles when there are only a few loud voices in the room.

 It’s important to look for the sweet spot in how you can maximize your trainer’s time alongside engagement.
 That number will fluctuate based on training.
 Think through what’s best for the Guided Learning you’re doing as you prepare the foundation for your new training.
 Although the timeline for Guided Learning varies depending on the team, goals, and organizational culture, the sweet spot for the number of attendees is 15.

 Guided Learning should be broad enough to offer numerous opportunities for takeaways but focused enough not to overwhelm the students participating.
 Narrowing the topics you want to cover will allow you and your participants to better understand the focus of your training, how many sessions you’ll need, and the length of each session.

 Once you decide on the subject for Guided Learning, you’ll be able to break out logical ways to split up the topics into sessions for maximum learning.
 Then, you can schedule the training’s dates, times, and frequency.

 How will you communicate about the training opportunity?

 When laying your foundation, plan how you will communicate with your participants.
-With our client, we found seven different communications were needed, which we were able to write ahead of time.
+With our client, we found several different communications were needed, which we were able to write ahead of time.